Click plan to view in Google Maps

-on Newtown Road in Ithan (formerly Radnorville) and
+on Newtown Road, Ithan (formerly Radnorville).
+It sits

-Friends Meeting House.
+Radnor Friends Meeting House and 13 miles NW of Philadelphia.
 The name has all but disappeared

-into folklore as it disappeared from official maps
+into folklore since it vanished from official maps

 distinctive wood frame houses are still very much in